-- 1.U.S. dollar amounts have been translated from yen, for convenience only, at the rate of ¥112.69=U.S.\$1, the approximate Tokyo foreign exchange market rate as of March - 2.
+- 1.U.S. dollar amounts have been translated from yen, for convenience only, at the rate of ¥112.69=U.S.\$1, the approximate Tokyo foreign exchange market rate as of March 31, 2016. - 2.
 The figures for FY09/3 and thereafter include leased assets due to mandatory application of new accounting standards to finance lease transactions from September 2008. - 3.
 The figures for interest-bearing debt do not include lease obligations. - 4.
 Shareholders' equity = net assets non-controlling interests. - 5.
-Dividends in FY16/3 include ¥2 commemorative dividends of the 70th anniversary. - 6.
-The increase in the number of employees in FY11/3 was mainly due to the startup of GFPT Nichirei (Thailand) Co., Ltd/s production plant.
+Dividends in FY16/3 include ¥2 commemorative dividends of the 70th anniversary.